 16. Do you consider Mr. Gardner to be a male role model?
 Tell us your reasons, pro and con.
-Suggested Response: There is no one correct answer but a good answer will mention: 1) his decision to "go the other way" from the path of neglecting children, violence and alcohol abuse taken by his father and his step-father; 2) the ethical problems with his decision to subject his son to homelessness so that he could become rich faster (see Media Literacy Question #3); and 3) that he chose to excel in any job that he held.
+Suggested Response: There is no one correct answer, but a good answer will mention: 1) his decision to "go the other way" and not to neglect his children (as his father had done) and not beat women and children in an alcoholic rage (as his stepfather had done); 2) the ethical problems with his decision to subject his son to homelessness so that he could become rich faster (see Media Literacy Question #3); and 3) his decision to excel in any job that he held.

 17. Mr. Gardner was ambitious, but was he too ambitious?
 Suggested Response: This is another way to raise the ethical issue involved in Mr. Gardner's decision that his son would be homeless for many months so that Mr. Gardner could become rich faster.
 See Media Literacy Question #3.

 Moral-Ethical Emphasis Discussion Questions (Character Counts)

 Discussion Questions Relating to Ethical Issues will facilitate the use of this film to teach ethical principles and critical viewing.